ADELAIDE FESTIVAL ON SOCIALS...

 Opera Donor Circle

-Our opera donors have made an incredible contribution to the Adelaide Festival through supporting Saul in 2017 and Hamlet in 2018.
+Our opera donors have made an incredible contribution to the Adelaide Festival through supporting Saul in 2017, Hamlet in 2018 and The Magic Flute in 2019.
 The inclusion of a major opera as the centrepiece of the Festival has generated attention and excitement locally and nationally.

 Every contribution to the Opera Donor Circle is fully tax deductible.